6i-software/vba-monologger/docs/src/under-the-hood/log-record.md

 - **Log Context**: Additional relevant information about the event, *e.g.* user ID.
 - **Log Extra**: Optional, useful details, *e.g.* memory or CPU usage.

+In addition to the basic log message, you may sometimes want to include extra information that helps to provide more context for the event being logged.
+This could include things like the username of the person triggering the event, a session ID, or any other piece of data that can assist in understanding the log entry better.

+For adding complementary data to a log record, you have two options : `context` and `extra`.

+- The `context` is used to add information directly related to the logged event, such as details about an error or an ongoing operation.
+- Meanwhile, `extra` is reserved for additional metadata, often generated automatically or added by pre-processors, providing a global context.

+Whether it's the `context` option or the `extra` option, they are essentially VBA dictionaries, where you can store key-value pairs that hold relevant information.
+When you create a log entry, this context can be attached and will be incorporated into the log output, providing deeper insights into the logged event.
+This feature is a great way to enrich your log entries with important details and provide better traceability and understanding of your application's behavior.

 ## Modeling